Department Chairperson: Christopher Sutton

 428G Geography of Soils.
 (3) Distribution of soils, and their regional aspects.
 The relationship of different kinds of soils to other environmental conditions, both natural and human.
 Prerequisite: Earth science or a geology lab sequence, or permission of the instructor.

 444G Political Geography.
 (3) Geographic foundations of political phenomena; significant geographic factors in the growth and development of states, boundary problems, population distribution, and international problems.
-Prerequisites: Two courses in geography or permission of the instructor.
+Prerequisite: Two courses in geography, or permission of the instructor.

 445G Urban Geography.
 (3) An analysis of the nature, distribution, and principal functions of urban settlements and supporting areas.
-Prerequisites: Two courses in geography or permission of the instructor.
+Prerequisite: Two courses in geography, or permission of the instructor.

 448G Introduction to Urban and Regional Planning.
 (3) An examination of the contemporary planning process.
 Emphasis is placed upon utopian planning antecedents, the framework for planning and the mechanisms for carrying out the planning process, and comprehensive planning and its implementation.
 Prerequisite: GEOG 445 or POLS 370, or their equivalents, or permission of the instructor.